-When you’re coding in Python, you may encounter a scenario where you want to choose an item randomly from a list.
-For instance, if you’re building a color guessing game, you may want the color the user is guessing to be chosen at random from a list of potential options.
+You may encounter a scenario where you want to choose an item randomly from a list.
+For instance, say you’re building a color guessing game.
+You may want the color the user is guessing to be chosen at random from a list of potential options.

 The Python random module allows you to access functions related to random numbers.

 One of the most common uses of this module is to generate a random number, which you can do by using the randint() function.
 The module also provides a function called choice(), which allows you to choose, at random, an item from a list.